 Needs Identified through the Migrant Statewide CNA

 Federal law requires that Texas identify and recruit every school-age child of eligible migrant parents residing in the state into the ESSA Title I, Part C Migrant Education Program.

 In Texas, migrant children and youth are identified and recruited for the Migrant Education Program (MEP) through an interview process conducted by a recruiter.
 Because of the highly mobile nature of migratory work in agriculture, it is required that identification and recruitment be conducted beyond the campus and throughout the school district community.

 The Texas Manual for the Identification and Recruitment of Migrant Children provides basic information regarding the responsibilities that local recruiters have in the identification and recruitment of migrant children in Texas.
 This manual is a reference guide designed to help recruiters:

-The NGS Manual provides guidelines to assist Local Education Agency LEA) and/or Education Service Center (ESC) staff in implementing NGS activities.
+The TX-NGS Manual provides guidelines to assist Local Education Agency LEA) and/or Education Service Center (ESC) staff in implementing NGS activities.